RelaxAdviser

 Cons

-• Of the supporting Vikings, Snotlout is given most screen time.
+• Of the supporting Vikings, Snotlout is given the most screen time.

 • The last fight plays on dusk lightings that can muddle the details on smaller screens.